pedro00dk/pedro00dk.github.io/_posts/2020-08-29-first-post.md

 -   `layout`: this option defines the html that will be used to wrap the rendered markdown.
     In the Github Pages documentation, the value used is `page`, which I did not found any documentation on Github Pages or jekyll.
     The `layout: page` also had a side effect, the theme I chose when configuring Github Pages was not working anymore.
+    After looking at the Jekyll documentation and source code of the themes offered by github, I found that most themes implement a `default` layout, and a couple also implement a `post` layout.
-    This happened because the `page` value overrides the layouts set by the `theme` option in `_config.yml`.
+    These layouts are located inside the `/_layout/` directory This happened because the `page` value overrides the layouts set by the `theme` option in `_config.yml`.
     I just removed this option from the front matter and the themming started working again, this is the same as setting `layout: default` (only if you do not override `defaults` in your `_config.yml`).
 -   `title`: this options sets the text of the browser tab.